Ying Wa Girls' School

-Ying Wa Girls' School (英華女學校) is an HKCCCC secondary day school for girls in Mid-Levels, Hong Kong.
+Ying Wa Girls' School (英華女學校) is a HKCCCC secondary day school for girls in Mid-Levels, in Hong Kong.
 The campus is located at 76 Robinson Road, Mid-levels.
-Total enrollment currently stands at slightly under 1,000.
+The enrolment currently stands at slightly under 1,000 students.
 It is one of the 22 Grant Schools in Hong Kong.
 Ying Wa Girls' School is a selective secondary school and its graduates are known for their distinguished performances at public examinations.
 The current Principal of the School is Mr. Francis Kwan.
 He succeeded Mrs. Ruth Lee as the Principal in 2015.

-The present campus comprises two sites: The Robinson Road Campus (Site A) stretching from Robinson Road all the way down to near Bonham Road, and the newly-acquired Breezy Path Campus (Site B).
+The present campus comprises two sites: The Robinson Road Campus (Site A) stretching from Robinson Road all the way down to near Bonham Road, and the newly acquired Breezy Path Campus (Site B).

 History

-Ying Wa Girls' School was founded in February 1900 by Helen Davies of the former London Missionary Society.
-This Society was founded in 1795.
+Ying Wa Girls' School was founded in 1900 by Helen Davies of the London Missionary Society.
 The School started as a boarding school for girls and expanded to include a secondary school section in 1915 and a two-year kindergarten in 1916.
 The School was referred to in English as ‘Training Home’.
-It was not until 1920 that the name of Ying Wa Girls’ school was officially adopted.
+It was not until 1920 that the name Ying Wa Girls’ school was officially adopted.
 The School started as a privately run school with a boarding section for primary pupils.
 However, it ceased taking on boarders in 1940.
 In 1968, the primary school section closed and the School became a purely secondary school.
 In 1966, London Missionary Society was restructured to become the Council for World Mission and Ying Wa Girls' School became one of the affiliated schools of the Hong Kong Council of the Church of Christ in China.

 Ying Wa Girls' School was one of the first girls' schools in Hong Kong that proposed the establishment of the student union.
 Students were elected to represent their peers and worked to promote self-expression.

-As a missionary of the London Missionary Society, Miss Vera Silcocks (1902-1977) came by boat from England to Hong Kong in 1927 to teach in the School.
+As a missionary of the London Missionary Society, Miss Vera Silcocks (1902–1977) came by boat from England to Hong Kong in 1927 to teach in the School.
 She spoke fluent Cantonese.
 In 1939, she became the Headmistress of the School.
 In December 1941, Hong Kong fell upon the Japanese invasion in the Battle of Hong Kong.
 This Battle was a part of World War II.
 During the subsequent Japanese occupation of Hong Kong, Miss Silcocks was held by the Japanese in the Stanley Internment Camp.

 After the War, in 1945, the School reopened.
 In 1947, Miss Silcocks returned to the School as Headmistress.
 In 1948, the School Council was established.
 In 1949, the Student Association was established.
 In 1967, Miss Silcocks retired and returned to England.